-What are Low Traffic Neighbourhoods – and why are they so controversial?
+What is a Low Traffic Neighbourhood – and why do they divide opinion?

 A Low Traffic Neighbourhood (LTN) is designed to discourage or restrict use of cars by non-local motorists.
-But the idea divides opinion.
+But the idea is controversial.

-Surely Vine has a point, though?
-After all, a Low Traffic Neighbourhood can improve the quality of life at a local level.
-Better air quality with less pollution, quieter streets and a greater sense of community.
+Perhaps Vine has a point, though?
+After all, a Low Traffic Neighbourhood can improve quality of life at a local level.
+It means less pollution, quieter streets and a greater sense of community.
 Streets free of the stranglehold of traffic.
 Streets that breathe again.
+What’s not to like?

 What is a Low Traffic Neighbourhood?

 It remains possible for residents and delivery drivers to use the streets, but it’s harder or impossible to drive through from one main road to the next.
-‘Rat-runs’ will be a thing of the past in a future of LTNs.
+‘Rat-runs’ become a thing of the past if LTNs are implemented.

 Why do we need Low Traffic Neighbourhoods?